Select a language:

 For questions, please contact Resource Specialist Emma Arago at emma.arago@ocparks.com or call (949) 923-2277.

-Critter Investigation: Outstanding Opossums
+Critter Investigation: Terrific Tarantulas

+Bring your little ones and join OC Parks to learn more about tarantulas!
 This fun and engaging program includes story time, an age-appropriate hike and themed craft.

 The program begins at the Peter and Mary Muth Interpretive Center.
 Program content is tailored for the preschool level (ages 2 to 5), but all are welcome to attend.
 Please wear comfortable attire and closed-toe shoes.
+The trail for the hiking portion of the program is not stroller-friendly.

 The program and parking are free.